On the Energy Self-Sustainability of IoT via Distributed Compressed Sensing: Introduction

 \section{Introduction}

-\IEEEPARstart{F}{uture} deployments of wireless sensor network (WSN) infrastructures are expected to be equipped with energy harvesters (e.g., piezoelectric, thermal or photovoltaic) to substantially increase their autonomy and lifetime~\cite{kansal2007power,roundy2004power,5522465,6485022}.
-The use of energy harvesting (EH) sensor nodes (SNs) has thus been emerging in various sensing applications, e.g., greenhouse monitoring using solar energy and super capacitor storage ~\cite{5475111}, remote sensing of wind-driven wildfire spread~\cite{5701670}, and radio frequency EH in structural health monitoring WSN~\cite{5037980}.
-However, it is also recognized that the gap between EH supply and the sensors' energy demand is not likely to close in the near future due to limitations in current EH technology, together with the surge in demand for more data-intensive applications~\cite{5522465}.
-For example, the typical power derived from EH, which ranges from hundreds of $\mu W$ to tens of $mW$~\cite{gungor2013industrial}, is not always sufficient to power SNs for data-intensive applications, such as image sensors.
-Consequently, the realization of energy neutral (or nearly energy neutral) WSNs for data-intensive applications remains a very challenging problem that calls for advances not only in EH capability but also in energy management capability for EH WSNs.
+\IEEEPARstart{D}{evices} with energy self-sustainability (ESS) are desired for the Internet of Things (IoT) and 6G, i.e. 6th generation of mobile communications~\cite{8820755}.
+To achieve ESS, future communication devices are expected to be equipped with energy harvesters (e.g., piezoelectric, thermoelectric and photovoltaic) to substantially increase their autonomy and lifetime~\cite{8664000,8938189,8913774}.
+The use of energy harvesting (EH) has been emerging in various IoT applications, e.g., greenhouse monitoring using solar energy and super capacitor storage, remote sensing of wind-driven wildfire spread, and radio frequency EH in structural health monitoring network.
+However, it is also recognized that the gap between EH supply and the devices' energy demand is not likely to close in the near future due to the surge in demand for more data-intensive applications.

-These considerations have motivated the design of energy efficient data sensing and coding schemes for WSNs~\cite{marcelloni2008simple,cristescu2005networked,bachir2010mac,tay2004collision,stankovic2012energy}.
-In particular, low-complexity data compression schemes that perform simple prediction schemes followed by entropy encoding of each sensor readings have been proposed~in \cite{marcelloni2008simple}.
-Such approaches rely on the intra-sensor data correlation but fail to exploit the correlations amongst data captured by different sensors.
-Rooted in the theoretical results of Slepian and Wolf \cite{slepianwolf} and Wyner and Ziv \cite{wynerziv}, distributed source coding (DSC) schemes exploit inter-sensor data correlation via joint decoding~\cite{1184140,1328091,cristescu2005networked,deligiannis2014maximum,verbist2013encoder}.
-While offering low-complexity solutions suitable for WSNs, the performance of DSC systems is highly dependent on knowledge of the correlation statistics \cite{deligiannis2014maximum}.
-In addition, extending DSC to the multiterminal case (akin to multiterminal source coding \cite{berger1977multiterminal,tung1978multiterminal}) is known to be a challenging problem in practice \cite{stankovic2006code,cheng2013multiterminal,yang2008multiterminal}.
+These considerations have motivated the design of energy efficient data sensing and coding schemes~\cite{7001194,8777159}.
+Such approaches rely on the intra-sensor data correlation but fail to exploit the correlations amongst data captured by different devices.
+Rooted in the theoretical results of Slepian and Wolf \cite{slepianwolf} and Wyner and Ziv \cite{wynerziv}, distributed source coding (DSC) schemes exploit inter-sensor data correlation via joint decoding~\cite{7083694}.
+While offering low-complexity solutions, the performance of DSC systems is highly dependent on knowledge of the correlation statistics, and extending DSC to the multiterminal case is a challenging problem in practice.